7.13 — Using declarations and using directives

 Even if a using-directive does not cause naming collisions today, it makes your code more vulnerable to future collisions.
 For example, if your code includes a using-directive for some library that is then updated, all of the new names introduced in the updated library are now candidates for naming collisions with your existing code.

-There is a more insidious problem that can occur as well.
+There is a more insidious version of this problem that can occur as well.
 The updated library may introduce a function that not only has the same name, but is actually a better match for some function call.
 In such a case, the compiler may decide to prefer the new function instead, and the behavior of your program will change unexpectedly and silently.

 Consider the following program:

-foolib.h (part of some third-party library):
+Foolib.h (part of some third-party library):

 #ifndef FOOLIB_H